k-nuth/js-api/README.md

 <p align="center"><img width="800px" src="docs/images/demo.png" /></p>

-[Knuth Javascript API](https://www.npmjs.com/package/@knuth/bch) is a high performance implementation of the Bitcoin Cash protocol focused on users requiring extra performance and flexibility.
+[Knuth Javascript/Typescript API](https://www.npmjs.com/package/@knuth/bch) is a high performance implementation of the Bitcoin Cash protocol focused on users requiring extra performance and flexibility.
 It is a Bitcoin Cash node you can use as a library.

-## Getting started
+## Getting started with Javascript

 1. Create a new Javascript console project:
 ```